Naraenda/NarasUnityTools/dbc_tutorial.md

 For example, you have a constrained object that goes 5 levels deep, but the source only goes 3 deep.
 Only the first 3 levels in the constrained objects will get affected.

-## Extra: Fake gravity for quest
+## Extra: Fake gravity

-It is possible to fake gravity for long hair for Quest avatar.
+It is possible to fake gravity for long hair for avatar without any dynamic bones.
+(Would be actually great if VRChat would actually allow constraints...)
 It will not behave the same as Dynamic Bones, but it will let hair point downwards.
 It works by cancelling out all rotations of the parent such that it will not rotate even if your avatar does, however it keeps the y rotation of the object so it will always look towards where you looking at.